-- 1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant predetermined standards in accordance with the provisions of Article 14, section 2.
-If applicable, the Board of Examiners will appoint an examiner to bear the primary responsibility for the examination. - 2.
-In special cases the Board of Examiners may allow a student to take an examination in a different form.
-The student has to submit a substantiated request for this to the Board of Examiners. - 3.
+- 1. In special cases the Board of Examiners may allow a student to take an examination in a different form.
+The student has to submit a substantiated request for this to the Board of Examiners. - 2.
 The oral examination is administered by at least two examiners who determine the grade in absence of the student.
-The examiners will write a report showing to what extent the learning objectives of the course are achieved. - In the event of unforeseen circumstances or measures, for example as a result of COVID-19, the oral examination can be administered by a single examiner, in which case the oral examination is recorded on sound and/or video.
+The examiners will write a report showing to what extent the learning objectives of the course are achieved.
+In the event of unforeseen circumstances or measures, for example as a result of COVID-19, the oral examination can be administered by a single examiner, in which case the oral examination is recorded on sound and/or video.
 The condition is that both the lecturer and the student will not share the video or audio with third parties without informing the other party.
-The retention period for the sound and/or video material is laid down in the 'Privacy Statement Online Proctored Exam' TU Delft, adopted by the Executive Board on 29 May 2020. - 4.
-A student's registration will be confirmed by or on behalf of the Board of Examiners during examinations. - 5.
+The retention period for the sound and/or video material is laid down in the 'Privacy Statement Online Proctored Exam' TU Delft, adopted by the Executive Board on 29 May 2020. - 3.
+A student's registration will be confirmed by or on behalf of the Board of Examiners during examinations. - 4.
 Should an examination be assessed in another way than described in the study guide, the Board of Examiners can determine to declare this examination invalid.
-In case this deviation concerns an extra possibility, this examination is invalid, unless the Board of Examiners decides differently. - 6.
+In case this deviation concerns an extra possibility, this examination is invalid, unless the Board of Examiners decides differently. - 5.
 In the event of unforeseen circumstances, the examination may be taken or retaken in a different way or at a different time.
 The Board of Examiners will decide on this matter in consultation with the examiner.